 The iMac was the first iDevice.
 It was an all-in-one unit with a built-in CRT monitor.
 Working around the bulky CRT, Apple designed an “alien egg” shaped device that was encased in translucent white and “Bondi Blue” (aka turquoise) plastic.
 It was utterly different from anything else on the market, and this colorful machine put Apple back in the black.
 In fact, it was so successful that a little while later, Apple introduced a second generation in five different fruity colors.
 The green machine was tempting, since I was going to Michigan State, but in the end, my love of the color blue won out.

 More Than Just a Pretty Face

-The most revolutionary thing about the iMac was its façade.
+The most revolutionary thing about the iMac was its facade.
 But there was more to the story than a colored faceplate.
-The iMac was a legacy free machine.
-Apple cut out most of the old ports, such as serial, parellel, ADB and SCSI, and replaced everything with the brand new USB.
+The iMac was a legacy-free machine.
+Apple cut out most of the old ports, such as serial, parallel, ADB and SCSI, and replaced everything with the brand new USB.
 On one hand, this made it hard to connect to existing printers, mice and keyboards.
-But given that iMacs were selling like gangbusters, there was soon a glut of new USB devices on the market
+But given that iMacs were selling like gangbusters, there was soon a glut of new USB devices on the market.

 Rating the iMac